0xtejas/initHTB.py/readme.md

     - In `window 2` run `nmap scan` and `save the output`. - User can select the mode and can add modes too.
     - In `window 3` run `feroxbuster` or whichever. - user can select mode and can add modes too.

+---

+**NOTE** ALWAYS DOWNLOAD FROM RELEASES for using the tool.
+I won't guarantee cloning the repo will work for usage.
+As there are breaking changes pushed frequently.